IvanMSP/dacodes-courses/readme.md

 # DaCodes-courses

-# Used Frameworks
+# Used Frameworks and technologies

-    Django for build backend
+    Django framework for build backend

     Django rest framework for build api

+    Google Storage to store images

+    Postgres - DB for production and development

+    sqlite3 - DB for testing

 # Install